Samsung unveils wristband that can measure health, fitness

 Samsung plans to market SAMI by hosting a developer challenge and setting aside a $50 million fund for early-stage digital health entrepreneurs.
 Sohn said the company has already begun investing, recently providing funding to an early-stage entrepreneur building a noninvasive glucose monitoring solution.

-The company has struggled to woo developers in recent years, notably with Tizen, its operating system that competes with Google Inc. Samsung may fail to gain much traction with wearable device makers, sources said.
+The company has struggled to woo developers in recent years, notably with Tizen, its operating system that competes with Google Inc (GOOG.O).
+Samsung may fail to gain much traction with wearable device makers, sources said.

 Sohn declined to comment on Apple, which is rumored to be building its own wearable iWatch.